eatulrajput/git-cmds/README.md

 `.gitignore` file contains files name which you don't want to show to others or `push` in your repository.
 These files can be `virtual environment files` or `node-modules` or `.env` etc.

 #### .gitkeep
-`.gitkeep` : Due to presence of this file, `git` will not track empty files.
+`.gitkeep` : Due to presence of this file, `git` will not track empty folders.